Liverpool Garston

 Liverpool Garston is a borough constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.
-Since its recreation for the 2024 general election, its MP is Maria Eagle of the Labour Party.

-The seat was first established in 1950, but was abolished in 2010, before being re-established in 2024.
+The seat was first established in 1950, but was abolished in 2010, before being re-established for the 2024 general election.
+Between 2010 and 2024, it was replaced by Garston and Halewood.